A Triptych of Films by Jess McLeod

 Join us for a triptych of digital theatre shorts directed by NU Directing alum and social justice advocate, Jess McLeod (Hamilton, There’s Always the Hudson) and curated by Northwestern Theatre professors Masi Asare and Roger Ellis.
 These quarantine-era films include “The Admiral” with Michael Shannon, “Keep Your Head Down” with Hamilton’s Arianna Afsar, and “Victory” featuring rapper Pinqy Ring .

 This event is part of the School of Communication and the Department of Theatre’s Kelsey Pharr, Jr. Speaker Series with production support from the American Music Theatre Project.
-The films will stream on this page until February 12 through special arrangement with A Red Orchid Theatre, Ari Afsar, Chloe Booher, Blu Rhythm Collective, Pinqy Ring, and Jess McLeod.
+The films are available on this page through special arrangement with A Red Orchid Theatre, Ari Afsar, Chloe Booher, Blu Rhythm Collective, Pinqy Ring, and Jess McLeod.

 THE ADMIRAL is a digital short I created for A Red Orchid Theatre based on the diary of Christopher Columbus.
 I love untold stories and the untold sides of stories — especially ones we revere.
 These diary entries, in which Columbus refers to himself only in the third person and only as “The Admiral,” felt like a golden opportunity to let him reveal himself, and to connect him to the modern-day colonizers who are all around us.
 THE ADMIRAL was released on October 12th in partnership with Chi-Nations Youth Council, a badass group of young Native activists who have been on the frontlines of community organizing and decolonization efforts in Chicago, including the movement to abolish Columbus Day.